 This spicy peanut sauce goes so well with so many things!

-- Make a delicious Nasi – fried rice with vegetables, served with flatbread and spicy peanut sauce!
+- a delicious fried rice with vegetables served with spicy peanut sauce!

 - You can add this sauce to anything, as a topping on tofu, a spread on gluten free cheese crackers, a dollop on your plain rice or on top of your Buddha bowl.

-Other Sauces to Serve with this Spicy Peanut Sauce
+You Can Serve Other Sauces Alongside this Spicy Peanut Sauce

 For a Buddha bowl, you can make a hummus as well as this spicy peanut sauce and serve them both on top of your Buddha bowl.
 Yum.